tfswheels/license-manager/README.md

 - CORS configured for admin panel only
 - All secrets in environment variables
 - No sensitive data in logs
+- Template validation prevents script injection

 ---

 ## 🐛 Known Issues

-None currently - Day 2 complete, all systems operational!
+None currently - Email template system operational! ✅

 ---